North Dakota man severs hand while operating meat grinder

 JAMESTOWN, N.D.
 (AP) — Police say a North Dakota man severed one of his hands while operating a meat grinder in his garage.

-Jamestown police officers were called to the 69-year-old man's home Friday afternoon.
+Jamestown police officers were called to the home of 69-year-old Myron Schlafman on Friday afternoon.
 They applied a tourniquet to his arm and an ambulance crew took him to a hospital.

 KQDJ radio reports that officers put the severed hand in a special package to keep it cool and free of contamination.